lloydkevin/hugo-wd/content/post/2007-06-04-web-20-buttons-on-the-fly.md

   - PHP

 ---
-Now I&#8217;ve never really been a Photoshop guy.
-I just don&#8217;t have an eye for that stuff, even if it may be very basic.
-What&#8217;s my solution?
+Now I've never really been a Photoshop guy.
+I just don't have an eye for that stuff, even if it may be very basic.
+What's my solution?
 [My Cool Button][1].
 This service allows you to created, not to bad if I do say so myself, Web 2.0 buttons on the fly.

-A lil&#8217; PHP and GD2 sure does go a long way these days.
+A lil' PHP and GD2 sure does go a long way these days.

  [1]: http://www.mycoolbutton.com/